Eigenstate Thermalization in Long-Range Interacting Systems

-For the conventional random matrices whose eigenstates do not correlate with any basis of the Hilbert space, the fractal dimension approaches unity in the limit of large Hilbert-space dimensions~\cite{backer2019multifractal}.
-Similarly, if the fractal dimension $D_{q}(E_{\alpha})$ in Eq.~\eqref{Def:MultiFractalDimension} is close to unity, $\ket*{E_{\alpha}}$ has a negligible correlation with the eigenbasis of $\hat{H}_{N}^{(\mathrm{full})}$.

-Figure~\ref{fig:LevelSpacingRatioAndMultiFractalDimension}(b) plots the ensemble average of the minimum of the fractal dimension $D_{q}(E_{\alpha})$ in the middle 10\% of the energy spectrum against $1/\log d_{N}$, where $d_{N}$ is the dimension of the sector with zero momentum and even parity.
-For $\alpha\geq 3.0$, the fractal dimension approaches unity as the dimension of the Hilbert space increases, indicating that the approximate permutation symmetry disappears for sufficiently large system sizes.
+Figure~\ref{fig:LevelSpacingRatioAndMultiFractalDimension}(b) plots the ensemble average of the minimum fractal dimension $D_{2}(E_{\beta}^{(\alpha)})$ in the middle 10\% of the energy spectrum against $1/\log d_{N}$, where $d_{N}$ is the dimension of the zero-momentum even-parity sector.
+For $\alpha\geq 3.0$, $D_{2}(E_{\beta}^{(\alpha)})$ approaches unity as the dimension of the Hilbert space increases, indicating that the approximate permutation symmetry disappears for sufficiently large system size.
 The data for $\alpha=1.0$ also tends to approach unity, albeit slowly.

-Although the fractal dimension for $\alpha= 0.5$ slightly increases for $1/\log d_N\geq 0.09~(N\leq 20)$, its slope is not large enough to decide whether it approaches unity or converges to a smaller value.
-For ensembles with $\alpha= 0.25$, the fractal dimension does not increase within computationally accessible system size ($N\leq 20$), suggesting that it remains small for larger system size.
-These results show that eigenstates of Hamiltonians with $\alpha\lesssim 0.5$ retain some resemblance to those of the fully connected Hamiltonian even for large system size.
+Although the fractal dimension for $\alpha= 0.5$ slightly increases for $1/\log d_N\geq 0.09~(N\leq 20)$, its slope is not large enough to determine whether it approaches unity or converges to a smaller value.
+For ensembles with $\alpha= 0.25$, $D_{2}(E_{\beta}^{(\alpha)})$ does not increase within computationally accessible system size ($N\leq 20$), suggesting that it remains small for larger system size.
+Thus, eigenstates of Hamiltonians with $\alpha\lesssim 0.5$ retain some resemblance to those of the fully connected Hamiltonian even for large system size.
 Since the eigenstates of a fully connected Hamiltonian typically violate the strong ETH, the eigenstate expectation values for $\alpha\lesssim 0.5$ are expected to deviate from the microcanonical average even for relatively large system sizes due to the proximity to the fully connected Hamiltonian.